prominence-eosc/docs/storage.md

 {: .notice--warning}

 ### B2DROP
 In order to mount your B2DROP storage in jobs firstly an app username and password needs to be created.
 This can be done by going to [https://b2drop.eudat.eu/settings/user/security](https://b2drop.eudat.eu/settings/user/security) and clicking *Create new app password*.

-The following JSON needs to be included in the job description:
+The following JSON needs to be included in the job description if access to B2DROP is required:
 ```json
 "storage":{
   "type":"b2drop",